Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Method

 \subsection{Proxy Guided Filter}

 A central question in our study is how to obtain occlusion relationships both efficiently and with negligible loss of accuracy.
 We find that leveraging lightweight proxy meshes for hardware rasterization enables depth rendering at only a marginal time cost.
 For many outdoor large-scale scenes, dense point clouds are already available or can be generated using tools such as COLMAP.
-In contrast, indoor scenes often contain texture-less regions that cause SfM-based reconstruction to fail, so we adopt a hybrid strategy.
-Specifically, we combine state-of-the-art monocular depth estimation~\cite{wang2025moge} with PGSR~\cite{chen2024pgsr}, in a manner similar to recent indoor surface reconstruction approaches~\cite{zhang20242dgs, ren2025ags}.
+In contrast, indoor scenes often contain texture-less regions that cause SfM-based reconstruction to fail.
+As large reconstruction models~\cite{wang2025vggt} already achieve very strong performance, especially for indoor scenes.
+In our pipeline, we leverage MapAnything~\cite{keetha2025mapanything}, using Colmap pose and RGB image as input to obtain a dense point cloud for indoor environments and then convert it into a mesh.
 Further implementation details are provided in the Appendix~\ref{mesh_extract}.
-We construct proxy meshes using existing engineering pipelines and apply surface simplification to retain only coarse geometric structures.
+We construct proxy meshes using existing different pipelines and apply surface simplification to retain only coarse geometric structures.
 This proxy is sufficient to fully exploit the high throughput of hardware fixed-function units for efficient depth generation.

-To further accelerate the process, the scene is partitioned into fine-grained clusters, and hierarchical visibility checks such as Hierarchical Z-buffer (Hi-Z) culling \cite{greene1993hierarchical} are employed to quickly cull invisible clusters.
-In the fragment stage, early-fragment tests (Early-Z) are enabled, and we keep the fragment shader minimal by removing operations unrelated to depth writes.
+As shown in Fig. ~\ref{fig:framework}, to further accelerate the process, the mesh is partitioned into fine-grained clusters, and hierarchical visibility checks such as Hierarchical Z-buffer (Hi-Z) culling \cite{greene1993hierarchical} are employed to quickly cull invisible clusters.
+In the fragment stage, Early-Z is enabled, and we keep the fragment shader minimal by removing operations unrelated to depth writes.
 This allows our method to output depth maps at a high speed even in complex and large-scale urban scenes, as shown in Fig.~\ref{fig:time_comparison}.
 The depth map is kept on GPU and directly exploited in CUDA occlusion culling to avoid GPU-CPU-GPU round-trip overhead.
-For more details, please refer to the Appendix~\ref{sec:fast_depth}.
+We also compare the speed of our method with other conventional depth-acquisition approaches in the Appendix ~\ref{depth-acquisition}, further demonstrating our efficiency advantages.